 When customers install your mobile app they have the opportunity to register with you.
 When they do, the data is sent to your backend.
 Here, an internal contact identifier is created and this is sent back to the app, where it is stored locally.

-Apart from this, the customer’s data should be created (or updated) in the Emarsys API database.
+Apart from this, the customer’s data should be created through your CRM system, or updated in the Emarsys API database.

 Obtaining and storing the push token

 When your app is registered with Google and/or Apple, a push token is created for you.
-As soon as your clients opt in to receiving push notifications, this push token becomes available from our SDK incorporated in your app.
+As soon as your clients opt in as an anonymous user to receiving push notifications, this push token becomes available from our SDK incorporated in your app.

 The push token is now sent to the Mobile Engage API where it is stored in its database.
 At the same time, Mobile Engage sets the

 push_accepted field to